brian-petersen/my-personal-space/README.md

 1. Update `Dockerfile`
     - For this one you need to match the Dockerimage base image with the proper version in Dockerhub
     - See https://hub.docker.com/r/hexpm/elixir for available image tags

+### Deploying/Database Migrations

+SQLite is used in production.
+Database migrations have to be performed manually after a deploy.

+1. Run `fly deploy` to deploy code to fly.dev
+1. Verify rollout is successful
+1. Connect to production instance: `fly ssh console`
+1. Connect to running system via iex: `./bin/my_personal_space remote`
+1. Run migrations: `MyPersonalSpace.Release.migrate()`